Community Report

 A welcome from UCalgary's teaching and learning leaders

-For nearly a decade, the Taylor Institute has been a place where educators, students, and researchers meet to explore, experiment, and grow within the teaching and learning ecosystem at the University of Calgary.
+For a decade, the Taylor Institute has been a place where educators, students, and researchers meet to explore, experiment and grow within the teaching and learning ecosystem at the University of Calgary.

-Across the post-secondary sector, teaching and learning practices and methods are rapidly evolving.
-In partnership with academic, student, and staff colleagues, the Taylor Institute supported this transformation providing in-person and digital tools, resources, and experiences that help the community navigate and adapt to these changes.
+Across the post-secondary sector, teaching and learning are rapidly evolving.
+In partnership with academic, student and staff colleagues, the Taylor Institute continues to support this transformation by providing scholarship, networks, programs, resources and experiences that help the community navigate and adapt to these changes.

-By fostering connection, collaboration, and shared purpose, the Taylor Institute supports the momentum that emerges when people come together.
-Through the thousands of interactions at programs, workshops and events, the 2024-2025 Community Report explores the momentum that can build and impact that happens when passionate people connect over a shared purpose.
+By fostering connection, collaboration, and shared purpose, the Taylor Institute supports the innovation that emerges when people come together.
+Through the thousands of interactions at programs, workshops and events, the 2024-2025 Community Report explores the momentum that can build and impact what happens when passionate people connect over a shared purpose.

 Like educators, students at UCalgary share a deep passion for research.
-An impressive 187 projects were awarded $1.3 million through the Program for Undergraduate Research Experience, including a generous $250,000 donation from Cenovus Energy to support students from equity-deserving groups seeking entry into research.
+An impressive 187 projects were awarded $1.3 million through the Program for Undergraduate Research Experience, including a generous $250,000 donation from Cenovus Energy to ensure inclusion in undergraduate research.
 On July 1, 2025, the Experiential Learning portfolio formally moved to its new home within the Office of Signature Learning Experiences.

-In April, the Taylor Institute welcomed over 300 delegates and 192 presenters to the annual Conference on Post-secondary Learning and Teaching, which featured the topical theme Reassessing Assessment in Post-secondary Education.
-This in-person event provided an opportunity to explore emerging conversations related to shifting expectations for instructors and students, and how these changes are being navigated with new technologies and evolving demands on public institutions.
+In April 2025, the Taylor Institute welcomed over 300 delegates (including 192 presenters) to the annual Conference on Post-secondary Learning and Teaching, which featured the theme Reassessing Assessment in Post-secondary Education.
+This in-person event provided an opportunity to explore emerging conversations related to shifting expectations for educators and students, and how these changes are being navigated alongside new technologies and demands on public institutions.

 As teaching and learning continue to evolve, the Taylor Institute remains committed to supporting educators and students in navigating change with curiosity, creativity, and care.
-We are dedicated to integrating Indigenous perspectives and equity, diversity, and inclusion into TI programs and events, and to supporting the wider community of educators with a growing library of academically developed, free-to-access learning modules, guides, and teaching resources.
+We are dedicated to helping the university community advance Indigenous ways of knowing, being, doing, and connecting in academic programs and courses; and expanding on UCalgary’s foundational commitments to equity, diversity, inclusion and accessibility in order to address systemic barriers and ensure that all members of our campus community thrive and excel.
+We continue to support the wider community of educators with a growing library of academically developed, free-to-access learning modules, guides, and teaching resources.

 We hope you will join us in the year ahead as we continue to celebrate teaching and learning here at UCalgary.